-- Right to be involved: Our communities have a right to be involved in decisions which affect them, and we are genuine and responsive in seeking their input for sustainable development when decisions are made. - Accessible and inclusive: We are inclusive and accessible to all stakeholder groups, incorporating all ages, abilities, genders, and cultural backgrounds.
-We provide a range of engagement activities and techniques to ensure the broadest possible range of stakeholders have the opportunity to participate. - Time sensitive: We respect people's time, ask the questions that matter and provide quality information and sufficient timeframes for people to participate and contribute meaningful input.

-- Tailored: We use a range of engagement and communication methods to suit the purpose of engagement and the range of stakeholders involved, including subsets of the community that may be difficult to reach. - Transparent: We make decisions in the public interest in an open and transparent way and provide feedback to our stakeholders to explain our decisions and how their input has influenced the outcome. - Learning from practice: We evaluate our engagement, report on, and publish our engagement outcomes and are committed to continuous improvement.
+- Right to be involved: Our communities have a right to be involved in decisions which affect them and we are genuine and responsive in seeking their input for sustainable development when decisions are made. - Accessible and inclusive: We are inclusive and accessible to all stakeholder groups, incorporating all ages, abilities, genders and cultural backgrounds.
+We provide a range of engagement activities and techniques to ensure the broadest possible range of stakeholders have the opportunity to participate. - Time sensitive: We respect people's time, ask the questions that matter and provide quality information and sufficient timeframes for people to participate and contribute meaningful input. - Tailored: We use a range of engagement and communication methods to suit the purpose of engagement and the range of stakeholders involved, including subsets of the community that may be difficult to reach. - Transparent: We make decisions in the public interest in an open and transparent way and provide feedback to our stakeholders to explain our decisions and how their input has influenced the outcome.